* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 How to reheat jambalaya in a steamer

-1. Fill a pot with water and place it on the stove on medium to high heat.
+1. Fill you steamer with water or stock and place it on the stove on medium to high heat.

-The jambalaya that came out of the steamer was moist and fluffy.
+Results: The jambalaya that came out of the steamer was moist and fluffy.
 If you like your jambalaya a little on the wetter side, I recommend this method.
+I was surprised by how tasty it was!

 How to store jambalaya